MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/balance-the-portfolio.md

 The portfolio balancing effort evaluates which of the following two approaches is best suited to each migrating workload:

 - A rehosting migration strategy involves migrating the workload to IaaS resources with a minimum of modification or custom development.
- -An innovation-based approach involves refactoring or rebuilding parts or all of a workload to take advantage of modern cloud-ready technologies.
+ - An innovation-based approach involves refactoring or rebuilding parts or all of a workload to take advantage of modern cloud-ready technologies.

 ### Documenting business outcomes